AustenBrooks/wake-word-detection/README.md

 # wake-word-detection
-Repository containing the code to train a model to detect 2 words, silence, or unknown sounds and the code for deploying the model to an arducam Pico4ML embedded system
+Repository containing the code to train a model to detect 2 words (right and bamboozle), silence, or unknown sounds and the code for deploying the model to an arducam Pico4ML embedded system

 # micro_speech